-Join Chad Perkins for an in-depth discussion in this video About limited latitude, part of Up and Running with DSLR Filmmaking.
+Join Chad Perkins for an in-depth discussion in this video About limited latitude, part of Learning DSLR Filmmaking.

 Chad Perkins: One of the biggest problems that I have with these little DSLR cameras …is they have such a limited latitude. …It basically means that the camera has a hard time taking in and correctly registering bright …areas and dark areas at the same time. …One or both of these areas usually suffer. …To make matters worse, when you do have something that is too bright or too dark, it just looks terrible. …Typically, what you want, even in blown-out areas, is a nice subtle gradation from white to darker tones.…